namanbhardwaj19/Whatsapp-AIBot/README.md

 The response is then formatted and sent back to the FastAPI handler.

 5. Session Management:
-The project tracks conversations per user by managing user session data in redis.
+The project tracks conversations per user by managing user session data in local storage.
+We could also store this info in cache but for simplicity it is currently stored in local storage.